anathan/preview/README.md

 The "simpleApi" group has the following keys:

-* "enabled" - If enabled, the simple API will be available with the "/api" base URL on the listen port.
+* "enabled" - If enabled, the simple API will be available.
+* "baseUrl" - The url prefix to use, defaulting to "/api".
 * "edgeBaseUrl" - The base URL used when crafting links to renders and placeholders.

 The "assetApi" group has the following keys: